nanomarkup/dl/lod/readme.txt

 	// notifications
 	ModuleIsCreatedF string = "%s file has been created\n"
 	// errors
-	AppIsMissingF         string = "the selected \"%s\" application is not found" ItemExistsF           string = "the \"%s\" item already exists" ItemExistsInModuleF   string = "the \"%s\" item already exists in \"%s\" module" ItemIsMissingF        string = "the \"%s\" item does not exist"
+	ItemExistsF           string = "the \"%s\" item already exists" ItemExistsInModuleF   string = "the \"%s\" item already exists in \"%s\" module" ItemIsMissingF        string = "the \"%s\" item does not exist"